marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Groups/Spotcol Legion.md

-A group of elite soldiers dressed in high quality a
+A group of elite [[Spotcol Soldiers]] dressed in high quality armour and equipped with masterfully crafted weapons.